Ivanka Trump Shares Best Wishes For A Joyous Jewish New Year

 “Happy New Year to Jewish people all over the world.
 Shana tova u’metuka!”

-The Daily Mail says that the First Daughter sent her message out to her over four million followers which translated from the Hebrew into “Have a good and sweet New Year.”
+The Daily Mail says that the first daughter sent her message out to her over 4 million followers, which translated from Hebrew into “Have a good and sweet New Year.”

 Trump and Kushner are smiling in the apple orchard despite the fact that it’s obviously raining.
 Apples are a symbol of sweetness for the Jewish High Holy Day and are traditionally dipped in honey.